On Your Mark: Production

 The production of the music video began because Miyazaki was suffering from writer's block on Princess Mononoke and needed another project to distract him.
 Miyazaki wrote and directed the music video for "On Your Mark", although the song was previously released in 1994 as part of the single "Heart".
 Despite the popularity of the work, Toshio Suzuki told Helen McCarthy, the British author of numerous anime reference books, that Studio Ghibli had not given "100 percent" focus to the music video.

-In the production of the music video, Miyazaki experimented with using computer animation to supplement traditional hand drawn cell-animation.
+In the production of the music video, Miyazaki experimented with using computer animation to supplement traditional hand drawn cel-animation.
 At the time Studio Ghibli did not have its own computer department and the work was outsourced to CG Production Company Links, under supervision of Hideki Nakano, Silicon Graphics, Softimage 3D, and Alias Research.
 Techniques learned in the experimentation for On Your Mark were later adopted for the creation of Princess Mononoke.
 Animation director was Masashi Andō.
 Long time Miyazaki collaborator Michiyo Yasuda was in charge of colour selection.
 Backgrounds were created by Kazuo Oga.
 Yōji Takeshige made his debut as art director.
 There is no dialogue in the music video and the two policemen are loosely modeled after Chage and Aska.